halirutan/MathematicaAutocompletionTweaker/README.md

-Mathematica Auto-completion Tweaker
+Mathematica Autocompletion Tweaker
 ================================

-Changes the behavior of the auto-completion in Mathematica version 9 so that camel-humps completion can be used.
+Changes the behavior of the autocompletion in Mathematica version 9 so that CamelCase completion can be used.
-Camel-humps allow not only expansion of prefixes like `Integ` for `IntegerDigits`, they allow additionally to specify the capital letters (the humps) in function-names only and therefore, e.g.  `ListLiPlo`, `ListLPlot` or even `LLP` can be expanded to `ListLinePlot`.
+CamelCase allows not only for the expansion of prefixes like `Integ` for `IntegerDigits`, it allows additionally to specify the capital letters (the humps) in function names only and therefore, e.g.  `ListLiPlo`, `ListLPlot` or even `LLP` can be expanded to `ListLinePlot`.

 To be really fast with this kind of help you have to try avoiding arrow-keys for going down the suggestion list.
-Instead, you should specify your wanted function further and further by leaving out the small letters between capital camel-hump letters.
+Instead, you should specify your wanted function further and further by leaving out the small letters between capital CamelCase letters.
 A very good example is `Hypergeometric0F1`.
 Instead of typing `Hy` and going down the list very far, you leave out 12 letters and type `Hy0`.
 In many, many cases this leads to only one unique choice of an expansion and you only have to press <kbd>Enter</kbd> (or <kbd>Tab</kbd>) to accept it.